Brow Lift | Auburn, AL

 What to expect the day of surgery?

-Dr. Aquadro performs surgeries that require general anesthesia at East Alabama Medical Center outpatient facility.
-Some surgeries can be performed in the office under local anesthesia.
+Brow lift surgery is usually performed in the office.
+It may require general anesthesia but often can be performed under local anesthesia while you are awake.
 On the day of surgery, Dr. Aquadro will make some marks on you in the preoperative holding area and confirm the surgery details with you.
 The surgery can vary from three to four hours.

 What is the typical recovery time?